benquike/cheatsheets/sec/library.md

 ### How to create dynamic library
   "How to create dynamic libraries" can be found here[^3].

+#### SONAME and related stuff
+When creating a shared library using GNU ld[^4], you can use `-h=<SO_NAME>` or `-soname=<SO_NAME>` to specify the the value of SONAME field(or property) of the shared library.

+When a linker is trying to readin the shared library to solve some symbol, if this field is set, the linker will stop reading the current file, instead, it will readin the shared library specified by that field.
+And in dynamic section of the executable, it will also fill in the name specified in the `<SO_NAME>` field.

+For more details, read here[^5].

 Note:
 1).
 Regarding steps 1 and 2: The DT_RPATH attribute is ignored if the
     DT_RUNPATH attribute is found.
 Then, LD_LIBRARY_PATH is searched first!